How to Convert MKV to MP4 Without Losing Quality 2026

 | Movavi | Premium, batch, GPU accel | ⭐⭐⭐⭐ | Fast | $39.99 |

-Our recommendation: Start with FFmpeg’s lossless remux command (-c copy).
-If that works (most H.264 MKV files), you get identical quality in under a minute.
-If it errors, use HandBrake at RF 18.
-Online tools when you can’t install software.
+Our recommendation: So, what’s our recommendation?
+Always start with FFmpeg’s lossless remux command (-c copy).
+If that works (and it will for most H.264 MKV files), you’ll get identical quality in under a minute.
+If it throws an error, then switch to HandBrake at RF 18.
+Save the online tools for when you absolutely can’t install software.

 Frequently Asked Questions